 No

-It takes 2 to 3 hours to explore Angle Fly Preserve.
-The actual time may vary depending on your pace and how much time you spend observing the area.
+The hiking distance at Angle Fly Preserve is 2.4 km, which typically takes around 45 minutes to complete.
+The actual time may vary depending on your pace and how much time you spend exploring the area.

 Didn't find your answer?